roulierm/Informative-Python-Compiler-Error-Messages/README.md

 # Informative-Python-Compiler-Error-Messages

+#A program to use StackOverflow.com submissions to supply a more informative
+#compiler error message for the user, rather than the already present difficult python compiler's provided message.

 #In order to use this code first run the Traceback code, and when prompted write an erroneous code

 #Next using the Tf-Idf and Cosine similarity method simply run the code, and lastly run the last method, Return Answers